alvarogaiotti/alvarogaiotti.github.io/content/about/index.md

 {{< rawhtml >}} <figure style="text-align:center;"> <img src="alvaro.jpg" alt="myself" height=300px> <figcaption style="font-size:80%;">Me trying to come up with a backwash squeeze</figcaption></figure>{{< /rawhtml >}}

 In my free time I enjoy playing and teaching Bridge (I have been a member of Italy's U26 team since 2014), programming and finding out about new and exciting board games.
-I'm quite a bookworm (I particularly enjoy essays and contemporary American authors) and a recently discovered avid listener of old vinyl records (thanks to dad and uncle's collection).
+I'm quite a bookworm (I particularly enjoy essays and contemporary American authors) and a recently discovered avid listener of old vinyl records (thanks to my dad and uncle's collection).
 I really enjoy running and cooking too.

 While I had a passion for medicine, physics and math since I was little, when it came to choose a degree, I went with Philosophy.
 While attending university, my philosophical interests evolved a quite a lot.
 Starting